Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: Introduction and results

 is also well-defined, for all $N$.
-Thus the factor $N(N+1)$ plays the role of the \emph{level} of the 6d Wess-Zumino term of the M5-brane, and its special even integral form is the \emph{level quantization} for the 6d Wess-Zumino term of the M5-brane, in analogy with integral levels of ordinary Wess-Zumino terms \cite{Witten83}.
+Thus the factor $N(N+1)$ plays the role of the \emph{level} of the 6d Wess-Zumino term of the M5-brane; and its even integral form is the \emph{level quantization} for the 6d Hopf-Wess-Zumino term of the M5-brane, in analogy with integral levels of ordinary Wess-Zumino terms \cite{Witten83}.

 \paragraph{2.
-Dimensional generalization of the Hopf invariant one theorem.} The full 6d Wess-Zumino term of the M5-brane \eqref{IntroductionWZTerm} is evidently the special case $k = 1$ of a sequence of Wess-Zumino terms $S^{ 1 \, B(4k+1)}_{\mathrm{WZ}}$ that exist for all $k \in \mathbb{N}$ on higher gauged $p$-brane sigma-model fields with $p = 4k+1$ (hence precisely in those worldvolume dimensions that admit self-dual higher gauge fields).
-For trivial topological twist $\tau$ in \eqref{GeneralBackgroundFieldDataAsCohomotopyCocycle} the proof of Theorem \ref{AnomalyFunctionalAsLiftInCohomotopy} generalizes verbatim to this infinite hierarchy, simply by generalizing the degree of the generator $\omega_4$ in \eqref{GeneralBackgroundFieldDataAsCohomotopyCocycle} to $2(k+1)$ and the degree of the generator $\omega_7$ to $4k+3$.
-Similarly, Prop. \ref{GWIIsHomotopyInvariantOfBackgroundFieldData} generalizes verbatim and shows that for all $k \in \mathbb{N}$ the anomaly functionals $\widetilde S^{\; 1 \, B(4k+1)}_{\mathrm{WZ}}$ of these Wess-Zumino terms compute, in the absence of topological twists and under \hyperlink{HypothesisH}{\it Hypothesis H}, the Hopf invariant of the composite of the brane's sigma-model field with the cocycle of the background field in Cohomotopy.
+Dimensional generalization and the Hopf invariant one theorem.} The full 6d Wess-Zumino term of the M5-brane \eqref{IntroductionWZTerm} is evidently the special case $k = 1$ of a sequence of Wess-Zumino terms $S^{ 1 \, B(4k+1)}_{\mathrm{WZ}}$ that exist for all $k \in \mathbb{N}$ on higher gauged $p$-brane sigma-model fields with $p = 4k+1$, hence the notation $B(4k+1)$.
+It is precisely these worldvolume dimensions that admit self-dual higher gauge fields.
+For trivial topological twist $\tau$ in \eqref{GeneralBackgroundFieldDataAsCohomotopyCocycle}, the proof of Theorem \ref{AnomalyFunctionalAsLiftInCohomotopy} generalizes verbatim to this infinite hierarchy, simply by generalizing the degree of the generator $\omega_4$ in \eqref{GeneralBackgroundFieldDataAsCohomotopyCocycle} to $2(k+1)$ and the degree of the generator $\omega_{\, 7}$ to $4k+3$.
+Similarly, Prop. \ref{GWIIsHomotopyInvariantOfBackgroundFieldData} generalizes verbatim and shows that for all $k \in \mathbb{N}$ the anomaly functionals $\widetilde S^{\; 1 \, B(4k+1)}_{\mathrm{WZ}}$ (Def. \ref{TheAnomalyFunctional}) of these Wess-Zumino terms compute, in the absence of topological twists and under \hyperlink{HypothesisH}{\it Hypothesis H}, the Hopf invariant of the composite of the brane's sigma-model field with the cocycle of the background field in Cohomotopy.

-It is interesting to note that, from this perspective, we take the classical \emph{Hopf invariant one theorem} \cite{Adams60} to say that if the oriented difference of extended worldvolumes is the $(4k+1)$-sphere $\widetilde \Sigma^{4k+1} = S^{4k+1}$, then for almost all values of $k \in \mathbb{N}$ the anomaly functional $\widetilde S^{\; 1 B(4k+1)}_{\mathrm{WZ}}$ is an even integer, in that the only values of $k$ for which it may take odd integer values are precisely those corresponding to branes that actually appear in string/M-theory: